winglang/wing/README.md

 ### 1.9 Error Handling

 Exceptions and `try/catch/finally` is the error mechanism.
 Mechanics directly translate to JavaScript.
-If exception is uncaught, it crashes your app with a `panic` call.
-You can create a new exception with `throw`.
+You can create a new exception with a `throw` call.

 In the presence of `try`, `catch` is required but `finally` is optional.